 Special Equipment: 15 to 20 five-inch wooden skewers, soaked in cold water for 1 hour

-Grilled Miso-Citrus Scallop Lollipops Recipe
+Grilled Miso-Citrus Scallop Lollipops

 - Quick Glance